Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_Tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Download the latest realease on `Github`_.
-- Unzip the downloaded file into a directory (can be anywhere).
+- Unzip the downloaded file into a chosen directory.

 .. note::
-    Only from version 3.0, NoiseModelling releases include the user interface described in this tutorial.
+    - Only from version 3.0, NoiseModelling releases include the user interface described in this tutorial.
+    - The chosen directory can be anywhere but be sure that you have write access.
+If you are using the computer of your company, the Program Files folder is probably not a good idea.

 .. _Github : https://github.com/Ifsttar/NoiseModelling/releases